b4rtt/esports-translatio/README.md

 4. **Use the app multiple times** - translate 5 keys at a time and merge results

 **Troubleshooting:**
-1. Ensure your JSON files have max 5 keys for Hobby plan
+1. Ensure your JSON files have max 60 keys for Hobby plan (processed in 3 chunks)
 2. Check that your OpenAI API key is properly set in Vercel dashboard
-3. Monitor Vercel function logs for timeout issues
+3. Monitor Vercel function logs - you'll see "Processing chunk X/Y" progress
+4. Each chunk should complete in 15-20 seconds
-4. Consider local development for larger files
+5. Consider local development for files > 60 keys

 ## Learn More